Cablefish1/RPGodotRessources/README.md

 Even the non-rpg tutorials are useful such as the best practices and the visual  novel.
 Also the gdquest team are very responsive on the site and their discord server(anyone can join that even if they have not paid for a course).

 ## Other usefull ressources
+**[Yanfly Comics](http://yanfly.moe/comics/)** - comics about RPGs and game design.
+Not for Godot.

+While this comic is aimed at people who use rpgmaker the advice can extend to anyone making a jrpg, especially people who have never finished their own games.
+It attempts to give advice on how to finish your rpg by addressing common pitfalls people fall into while making their games and offering solutions.